Meet Our Board

 Philip Lilienthal (Reston, VA) founded Global Camps Africa in 2004.
 He was a Reston attorney Phillip Lilienthal, who, for 30 years, was the owner and director of Camp Winnebago in Maine.
-Mr. Lilienthal, who joined the Peace Corps following law school, started Ethiopia’s first residential summer camps in 1967 and 1968.
-Phil was with his wife, Lynn, a Peace Corps volunteer in Ethiopia, and on the Peace Corps staff in Washington, DC, the Philippines, and Thailand.
-He then moved back to the U.S. to start his law practice and raise a family.
+Mr. Lilienthal, who joined the Peace Corps following law school, started Ethiopia’s first residential summer camps in 1966 and 1967.
+Phil and his wife, Lynn, were Peace Corps volunteers in Ethiopia.
+Phil later became an Attorney-Advisor in the Peace Corps General Counsel's office, Regional Director for Mindanao in the Philippines, and Deputy Peace Corps Director in Thailand.

 Eric L. Sass, Chairman

 Eric L. Sass (Reston, VA & Sedgwick, ME) most recently served as the Chief Operating Officer and President of Strategic Communications & Learning for Healthy Companies International, an international research and management consulting firm in Arlington, Virginia.
 Before that he was President and COO of WK Networks, an Internet start-up in Princeton, NJ.
 Previously, Eric spent 22-years as a senior executive at the PBS TV Network, leading national programming, fundraising, technology development, administration and computer services, human resources, audience research, joint ventures, and business development.
 He has served on the Board of Directors of the Greater Reston Arts Center and National Urban Leagues.
 Eric and his wife Eveleen, an artist, have two grown sons and spend as much of their time as possible sailing the Maine coast.